zrghassabi/Object-Detection-Fast-RCNN-Pytorch/README.md

 # Object-Detection-Fast-RCNN-Resnet50 in pytorch

+There are datasets for Objectd detection
+1- COCO dataset
+2- Pascal Voc

+The former dataset has 200K images and 90 objects.
+The later dataset has 5K images and 20 object.

+To evaluate Object detection, we use mean Average precesion which you comape bounding box of groundtruth and predicted bounding box.
+You will draw Precesion-Recall base on IOU (Intersection/Union) and area under curve is mAP.
+To comput mAP, you just need to use COCO API libraries in Python.

+Object Detection can be done in two ways:1) one-shot Network 2) two_shot Network

 We have a dataset including 200 images of one object which is a Raccoon (https://github.com/experiencor/raccoon_dataset)

 We used Pretrained Fast RCNN with updated weights of COCO dataset